 Born 1924, New York, NY - Died 2000

-Segal's works have been exhibited in numerous prestigious museums and galleries throughout the United States as well as in Europe, Japan, and South America.
-A retrospective exhibition was held in 1997-98 and traveled to the Montreal Museum of Fine Arts; the Hirshhorn Museum and Sculpture Garden in Washington, D.C.; the Jewish Museum in New York; and the Miami Art Museum, FL.
-Segal's sculptures are featured in major public collections.
+Segal's sculptures are included in major collections nationwide and have been exhibited in numerous prestigious museums and galleries throughout the United States as well as in Europe, Japan, and South America.
+A retrospective exhibition was held in 1997-98 that traveled to the Montreal Museum of Fine Arts, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Jewish Museum in New York, and the Miami Art Museum, FL.

 More information on this artist can be found at www.segalfoundation.org